gbdrummer/symbiocss/04_building-reusable-components.md

 }
 ```

 The properties of this modifier will cascade to all elements of this button regardless of which state is active at a given time.
+This is because we **only applied styles that are specific to the context** of each state and variation.

 The final CSS for this component looks like this: